 Outside the net pen, ongoing fish and habitat surveys assess potential environmental impacts before, during and after site development.

 Inside the net pen, continuous automated monitoring provides real-time insights on the overall health of net pen populations.

-The ultimate aquaculture monitoring solutions are those that integrate the best available technologies, synergistically working together, to deliver data-driven insights to maximize operational efficiencies and minimize environmental impact.
+The ultimate precision aquaculture monitoring solutions are those that integrate the best available technologies, synergistically working together, to deliver data-driven insights to maximize operational efficiencies and minimize environmental impact.